laravel/docs/installation.md

 Sail installation may take several minutes while Sail's application containers are built on your local machine.

-After the project has been created, you can navigate to the application directory and start Laravel Sail.
+After the application has been created, you can navigate to the application directory and start Laravel Sail.
 Laravel Sail provides a simple command-line interface for interacting with Laravel's default Docker configuration:

 ```shell
 cd example-app